wikinderbear/wikinder-rebase-2025-12-10/Sheet-music-on-a-computer.md

 MusicXML is the standard format for sheet music.
 However, it is too verbose to write by hand.

 LilyPond notation is useful for writing simple sheet music.
-Simple LilyPond files can be converted to MusicXML using python-ly.
+Very simple LilyPond files can be converted to MusicXML using python-ly.

 foo.ly: